Radar View#

 (Show Tracks

-) button. - List and map views are updated in (near) real time.
+) button.
+This will also supress alerts. - List and map views are updated in (near) real time.

-- Preference for display units are used for positions, altitude and speed.
+- Settings for display units are used for positions, altitude and speed.

 Name#